Skip to main content

 4. 4.
 From Valença station, walk north through the medieval walled city (~20 min) to reach the international bridge.

 5. 5.
 Cross the Ponte Internacional Valença–Tui on foot (~1.5 km, ~20 min).
-The bridge has a dedicated pedestrian path alongside the road.
+The bridge has a dedicated pedestrian path.

 6. 6.
 You arrive in Tui (Spain).
 Currency stays euros.
 The Camino Portugués Interior yellow arrows begin immediately from the bridge entrance.